 Minimum Initial Contribution US\$75,000

 Minimum Subsequent Contribution US\$1,000

-Grant Recipients TRF + up to 5 other 501(c)(3) organizations
+Grant Recipients TRF + up to 5 other $501(c)(3)$ organizations

 Grant Frequency Annual

 Minimum Grant to TRF 1% of Fair Market Value (FMV) of Account, or

 US\$1,000, whichever is greater

 Fees Administrative Service fees and Investment

 Management fees will be the same as the fees

 for other TRF DAF accounts, currently 1.3%

 combined

-Minimum Annual Grant Distributions ε
+Minimum Annual Grant Distributions At least 4.25% of the average fair market value

 of the account for the previous three years

 Duration Perpetual, as long as funds remain in the

 account, at the sole discretion of The Rotary

 Foundation

 TRF Recognition Bequest Society recognition for 50% of the

 amount contributed; grants from the account to

 TRF credited to appropriate Paul Harris Fellow,

 Major Donor, and Arch Klumph Society

-T. C. All recognition
+recognition

 Legacy Grant Allocation options 1.
 Fixed Amount

 2. Fixed percentage of total value

 3. Fixed percentage of earnings above

 administrative and investment fees and the

-Minimum Assessmt Delance minimum TRF grant
+minimum TRF grant

-Minimum Account Balance US\$25,000, accounts with an average fair market value of less than US\$25,000 for four
+Minimum Account Balance US\$25,000, accounts with an average fair

-·
+market value of less than US\$25,000 for four

-consecutive quarters will be transferred to the Endowment Fund
+consecutive quarters will be transferred to the

-(G .
-1 2011 F .
-14 .
-D .
-21
+Endowment Fund

+T = 1 - 2011 T = 10 - 21